maxcrees/tbl.typ/README.typ

   the argument in parentheses.

-  If the argument begins with a `+` or `-`, then the argument is added or subtracted respectively with respect to the current size.
+  If the argument begins with a `+` or `-`, then the argument is added or subtracted with respect to the current font size for the column, which is initialized with the #link-label(`size`) region option.

   The argument may be suffixed by a unit.
 If no unit is specified, `pt` is assumed.
 Valid units are: